BaluchiNLP/BaluchiNLP.github.io/README.md

-**Authors:**
+**Authors:**<br>
 Mazhar Mohsin
 and
 Mukhtar Hussain

 ## Introduction
 **Overview**: Implementing a Transformer-based NMT model for Baluchi is a complex task requiring expertise in machine learning, natural language processing, and the Baluchi language.
-This repository provides comprehensive information and resources necessary for building an efficient NMT system tailored for the Baluchi language.
+This repository provides comprehensive information and resources necessary for building an efficient NMT system for Baluchi language.

 ## Part 1: Preparation and Planning
 ### 1. Language Documentation